Publication Ethics

 Fundamental errors are significant inaccuracies or omissions in published articles that may compromise the validity, reliability, or interpretation of the research findings.
 These errors can include but are not limited to incorrect data, flawed analyses, misinterpretation of results, or undisclosed conflicts of interest.

-Upon receiving a notification of a potential fundamental error, the following steps will be taken:
+Upon receiving a notification of a potential fundamental error, the following steps will be taken: investigation and corrections and/or retractions.

 1. Investigation: The editorial office will conduct a thorough investigation to assess the validity of the reported error.
 This may involve consulting the original authors, reviewers, and other experts in the field as necessary.